micmejia/bible-dump/NKJV/2 Corinthians/2 Cor 4.md

 For our light affliction, which is but for a moment, is working for us a far more exceeding _and_ eternal weight of glory,

 ###### 18
 while we do not look at the things which are seen, but at the things which are not seen.
-For the things which are seen _are_ temporary, but the things which are not seen _are_ eternal. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: 2 Corinthians 4:2 _adulterating the word of God_
+For the things which are seen _are_ temporary, but the things which are not seen _are_ eternal.